stencho/ShareHole/README.md

 path=D:\\music
 show_directories=true
-extensions=ogg mp3 wav flac alac ape m4a wma jpg jpeg bmp png gif
+extensions=ogg mp3 wav flac alac ape m4a wma jpg jpeg bmp png gif style=music
 ```

 - path: required, the folder you want to be visible at this URL
 - show_directories: enables or disables viewing sub-directories
 - extensions: limit the listed files to these extensions
 - group_by: 'extension' or 'type'
-- style: only list or gallery for now. list is default.
+- style: list, gallery or music for now. "list" is default. "list" is a list of file names with conversion buttons on the right. "gallery" is a grid of thumbnails. "music" is an incomplete, simple music player, an earlier implementation of the ChoonGang server project.
 - precache: enable thumbnail pre-caching for "gallery" style shares on server start.
 If this is disabled, gallery thumbnails will still be cached to memory, but only once the share is viewed.